mxsdev/ts-type-explorer/CONTRIBUTING.md

 Thank you so much for considering contribution!

-What follows is a small "knowledge base" which should hopefully make contribution a bit easier to approach!
+Unfortunately, this repo is fairly complicated, in large part because it has to "glue together" many different layers of services; what follows is a small "knowledge base" which should hopefully make contribution a bit easier to approach.

 ## Reading